fbmoose48/Ubuntu-setup/README.md

-# Ubuntu18-setup
+# Ubuntu-setup

 Use the following command to run the script easily in one run:

-wget https://raw.githubusercontent.com/ChrisTitusTech/Ubuntu18-setup/master/setup.sh && sudo chmod +x setup.sh && ./setup.sh
+wget https://raw.githubusercontent.com/fbmoose48/Ubuntu-setup/master/setup.sh && sudo chmod +x setup.sh && ./setup.sh